ivancuric/js-perf/README.md

 When you are done pruning the weeds and shipping less JS, try shipping it _smarter_.
 Ship what you need, when you need it.

-Webpack 3 has an _amazing_ feature called [Code Splitting](https://webpack.js.org/guides/code-splitting/).
+Webpack 3 has _amazing_ features called [code splitting](https://webpack.js.org/guides/code-splitting/) and [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports).
+Instead of bundling all your JS modules into a monolithic `app.js` bundle, you can
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzI5MzQzNjcsMzUyMjM1NTkzLC03Nj
+eyJoaXN0b3J5IjpbLTE4NzI0MDYzMDQsMzUyMjM1NTkzLC03Nj
 k1MTU0Ml19
 -->